 Proceedings resume this morning at Guantanamo, in the military commissions case of United States v.
 Abd al Hadi al Iraqi.
 We won't be in the house, but plan afterwards to post a read-out on today's events, and any more during the rest of the week's two-day session.

-The former NSA Director sat down yesterday for a moderated discussion with the journalist and co-founder of the Intercept.
+As part of a security conference organized by Hewlett Packard, the former NSA Director sat down yesterday for a moderated discussion with the journalist and co-founder of the Intercept.

 The panel's ruling in the challenge brought by Larry Klayman and others was split.